Game Management Programs

 - Waterfowl Hunt Results on Public Hunt Areas

 Attention Hunters: "It's time to Get the Lead Out"

-If you hunt in this area, you will be required to use nonlead projectiles to hunt big-game and non-game species beginning July 1, 2008.
+If you hunt in this area, you are be required to use nonlead projectiles to hunt big-game and non-game species.
 In addition, while hunting these species in this area hunters may not possess any lead projectiles/ammunition and a firearm capable of firing that lead projectile or ammunition.

 NOTE!
 Lead Projectiles are still legal for hunting upland game species within the nonlead zone.

 - Map of Areas affected (PDF)

 - Questions and Answers (PDF)

 - Assembly Bill No. 821 - Ridley-Tree Condor Preservation Act (PDF)

 - Brochure on Lead Ammunition Restrictions (PDF)

 - Google Earth™ map of Non-Lead Area & Deer Hunt Zones (KML file)